JonIbarreche/tesla-stock-analysis/README.md

 - Tesla's quarterly and annual reports
 - Real-time market data
 - Sentiment analysis from news sources and social media

-## 🚧 Improvement Opportunities

-- Integration with real-time financial APIs
-- Implementation of predictive analysis using machine learning
-- Addition of customizable alerts for significant movements
-- Implementation of what-if scenario functionalities
-- Expansion to analyze multiple stocks and create portfolios

 ## 📄 License